rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 to create a thread provided by the standard library, `thread::spawn`, expects to get some code that the thread should run as soon as the thread is created.
 However, we want to start up the threads and have them wait for code that we will send them later.
-The standard library's implementation of threads doesn't include any way to do that; we have to implement it.
+The standard library’s implementation of threads doesn’t include any way to do that; we have to implement it.

 <!-- Can you say how doing this refactoring will improve the code -- why don't